mona-actions/gh-commit-remap/README.md

 ...
 ```

-This tool will produce a new migration archive in the current directory, appending `-REMAPPED` to the base filename of the original migration archive.
+You can provide a directory where your migration archive has been expanded, or a `.tar.gz` file, via the `--migration-archive` argument.
+In either case, this tool will produce a new migration archive in the current directory, appending `-REMAPPED` to the base filename of the original migration archive.